Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Strategy, Development & Evaluation

-This book is an overview on programming for three different media and starts with the history of programming.
-The main part covers developing formats, testing audience responses, using programming strategies, evaluating content performance and implementing schedule changes.
-In the book’s final chapter, broadcast programming ethics are being addressed.
-Radio is included, but the majority of this work is about TV.
-Read this book
+This work is an overview on programming for three different media and starts with its history.
+The main part covers testing audience responses, using programming strategies, evaluating content performance, and executing schedule changes.
+Broadcast programming ethics are being discussed in the final chapter.
+Although the majority of the book is about TV, it includes good lessons for radio.
+Read this radio book

 Radio Programming